Formal Verification of Unknown Dynamical Systems via Gaussian Process Regression: IMDP Abstraction

+The \imdp transition probability intervals are pivotal to abstracting Process~\eqref{eq:system} correctly.
+For all $\qimdp,\qimdp' \in \Qimdp$ and action $\aimdp \in \Aimdp$, the intervals should bound the true transition kernel

-for all $\qimdp,\qimdp' \in \Qimdp$ and action $\aimdp \in \Aimdp$.
-The bounds on the transition kernel $T$ must account for the probabilistic error and discretization uncertainty.
-We use the learned dynamics and regression errors to derive these bounds for every $(\qimdp,a,\qimdp')$ tuple.
+The bounds on the transition kernel $T$ must account for the uncertainties due to unknown dynamics and space discretization.
+We use GP regression and account for regression errors to derive these bounds for every $(\qimdp, \aimdp, \qimdp')$ tuple.